-George's was not as noisy at this time of day.
+George's was not as noisy at that time of day.
 No clattering dishes sliding into a plastic tub or busy chatter of people connecting around the room, or constant ding from the counter bell signaling a ready order.
 A hamburger with smothered onions and extra crispy fries was set before me and in the quieter setting I mentally journaled a review of my day.
-The morning's original idea of writing had been let go and I looked at the one that had taken its place.
-One spent as a loving sister and aunt, a competent teacher, and a mature daughter.
+I had to let go of my plans to spend the day writing, but the day that unfolded had been a good one, spent as a loving sister and aunt, a competent teacher, and a mature daughter.

-I returned home to settle on the sofa and reached over to turn on the table lamp next to my storyteller doll, as it was dusk before I picked up my yellow tablet and pen to begin writing this story.
+I returned home to settle on the sofa.
+I reached over to turn on the table lamp next to my storyteller doll, as it was dusk before I picked up my yellow tablet and pen to begin writing this story.
 It was the kind of day I had wanted after all, I scribbled, as I recalled all the activities I had participated in that invited clear and honest communication.